FlorianHoll/Loess/README.md

 new_predictions = model.predict(new_x)  # predictions for new data
 ```

+See the [docs](https://florianholl.github.io/Loess/Loess.html) for further information.

 ## The algorithm
 Fitting the algorithm to a dataset consists of the following steps:
 1. Fit a local weighted linear regression of degree
-   N (controlled with the parameter `polynomial_degree` in the constructor)
-   for each data point.
-One can choose how much of the data
+   N for each data point in which only a certain percentage of the overall
-   is considered for this step with the parameter
-   `share_of_points` in the constructor.
-The data points
+   data points is considered.
+The data points have tricubic weighting with
-   have tricubic weighting with bigger weights for nearer
+   bigger weights for nearer data points.
-   data points.
    The prediction of this local weighted linear regression at
-   point p is taken as the first estimate of the
+   each point is taken as the first estimate of the
-   prediction of the Loess algorithm.
+   prediction of the Loess algorithm for this point.
 2. The predictions are then refined: The residuals of the
    fitted values are taken as an indication of outlier
    values (see first three equations on page 831 of the original paper).